 “Seal every cushion cover in a plastic bag.
 Go to your dryer and empty the bag inside it,” says Kolev.
 “Run the covers on high heat for at least half an hour and dispose of the plastic bag in a trash bin outside.”

 You should also vacuum the furniture along the seams, folds and other hidden areas.
 Once done, remove the vacuum bag and dispose of it.

-If your furniture has a termite issue, spread out newspaper on your basement or garage floor, put your furniture on top of it and shut all of the doors and windows.
+If your furniture has a termite issue, spread some newspaper out on your basement or garage floor, put your furniture on top of it and shut all of the doors and windows.
 Next, you should either spray the furniture with a bug spray or use a bug bomb.

-“Bug bombs are some of the best ways to get rid of any unwanted pests,” said Evan Harris, co-founder of SD Equity Partners – a real estate finance company that deals with second hand furniture on almost every property flip.
+“Bug bombs are some of the best ways to get rid of any unwanted pests,” says Evan Harris, co-founder of SD Equity Partners – a real estate finance company that deals with secondhand furniture on almost every property flip.

 Also, hiring an exterminator is an effective option – but can be expensive.
 Hire one if you feel like you can’t control the issue and need help.

-“Your last resort should be to contact a pest control company, which will inspect the item you’ve purchased and treat it,” said Kolev.
-“The downside here is that bed bug extermination services don’t come cheap, however, it’s the most efficient option you got.”
+“Your last resort should be to contact a pest control company, which will inspect the item you’ve purchased and treat it,” says Kolev.
+“The downside here is that bed bug extermination services don’t come cheap; however, it’s the most efficient option you got.”

 So, the next time you’re at a yard sale, make sure you do a thorough check for bed bugs and termites before bringing furniture or decor inside your home.